 For more than 50 years, the Mangy Moose in Teton Village has pretty much been synonymous with Jackson Hole.
 While known for our skiing, hiking and nearby national parks, no trip to Jackson Hole is complete without going to “The Moose” for dinner or drinks.
-Located at the base of the Jackson Hole Mountain Resort, the funky, nearly 30,000-square foot Mangy Moose building is a one-stop dining, food shopping and retail marvel.
+Located at the base of the Jackson Hole Mountain Resort, the funky, nearly 30,000-square foot Mangy Moose building is a one-stop dining, musical entertainment and food shopping marvel.

 Something For Everybody

 Four-stories tall, the Mangy Moose houses two restaurants, a saloon, a small grocery store with wine emporium and two gift shops.
 If you’re staying in Teton Village, you’ve got a very handy and affordable place to eat breakfast, lunch and/or dinner, enjoy an après ski or hike beverage, pick up a sandwich, a bottle of wine and tube of toothpaste, plus a souvenir T-shirt while you’re at it!

-But the Mangy Moose is a big draw even for those who aren’t booked into lodging in Teton Village.
+But the Mangy Moose is a big draw even for those visitors who aren’t booked into lodging in Teton Village.
 And locals love it for all the reasons!

 Affordable, Family-Friendly Food

 The main restaurant is an authentic Western steakhouse ideal for families, offering reasonably priced meals.
 A casual atmosphere marked by a decidedly eclectic décor hanging from the ceiling and walls (think vintage road signs and posters, antique bicycles and tools, a small bi-plane), the eatery features a diverse menu of items locally sourced as much as possible.
-Entrees range from native trout and prime rib (a popular item), to elk, bison and a quinoa creation.
-Appetizers run the gamut from classic Buffalo wings to the sensationally creative Farmer's Daughter Fries: sweet potato fries, vanilla ice cream, caramel sauce and sea salt.
+Entrees range from native trout and prime rib (a popular item), to elk and bison and grilled lamb gyro.
+Appetizers run the gamut from classic Buffalo wings to the deliciously decadent parmesan truffle fries.

-An economical and yummy breakfast can be had in the RMO Café.
+An economical and yummy breakfast can be had in the café.

-Open for breakfast and lunch, the RMO Café is located one floor below the main dining room with a menu that is half American and half Mexican.
-For breakfast, feast on bacon and eggs, pancakes, huevos rancheros or the RMO bakery’s made-from-scratch pastries.
-Lunch selections range from fish and steak tacos to sandwiches and house made soups.
+Open for breakfast and lunch, the Taqueria Paciano Café is located one floor below the main dining room with a menu that is half American and half Mexican.
+For breakfast, feast on bacon and eggs, pancakes, huevos rancheros or the made-from-scratch pastries.
+Lunch selections range from fish and steak tacos to sandwiches and house-made soups.